BlitzWallet/spark-recover/README.md

 The app will be available at [http://localhost:5173](http://localhost:5173)

----

 ## Contributions

 Pull requests are welcome!
 If you’re building on the Spark protocol or have improvements to suggest, feel free to open an issue or PR.

----

 ## License

-Blitz is released under the terms of the Apache 2.0 license.
+Spark recovery is released under the terms of the Apache 2.0 license.
 See LICENSE for more information.